sfeister/sidekick-epics-docs/docs/pi-systemd-softioc-setup.md

-# First setup of systemd-ioc
+# Install and Configure systemd-ioc
 You will download and perform first setup of an IOC management tool called "systemd-ioc".

 This tool enables easy management of multiple IOCs across multiple computers.
 It also allows the IOC to start automatically on system boot.